From Jar to native cross-platform Java with pipeline

 default: "yes"

 The workflow is run manually.
-Running GraalVM with every pull request makes no sense here.
-Java is specified only once as environment variable, other tool’s versions are set to latest.
+Running GraalVM with every pull request makes no sense.
+Java is specified only once as an environment variable.
+Other tool’s versions are set to latest.

 env: